bAvenir/vicinity-generic-adapter/README.md

 * Only GTW_ID and GTW_PWD are **MANDATORY**, it is necessary to have valid VICINITY credentials to run the adapter

 * When using automatic data or events collection, it is necessary to define ADAPTER_SERVICE_OID.
+It is also recommended to adjust the frequency of properties collection, defined with ADAPTER_TIMER_INTERVAL.

 * When using the MQTT module, it is necessary to complete the MQTT configuration section as well as extending the module with information on how to parse the incoming messages.